 About the estate:

 Guillaume and Soledad Tari, from Bordeaux, run this 500-hectare estate, at the heart of which lie 20 hectares of organically farmed vineyards.
-One of the estate’s key features is its high-altitude location.
+One of the main characteristics of this winery is its high-altitude location.
 At 410 meters, La Bégude enjoys a climate very different from that near the coast.
 With significant temperature variations between day and night, and a windy environment, the Mourvèdre grapes ripen slowly but surely.
 And on this “stony” terroir, the Grenache takes on a character rarely found in Bandol.
-With powerful aromas of black fruit and black olives, the reds (50% of the volume) always offer a warm character, pushing the limits of ripeness!
+With powerful aromas of black fruit and black olives, the reds (50% of the volume) always offer a warm character, at the upper limit of ripeness!
 The rosé is always remarkable for its unique vinosity.
 The 2019 red is admirably concentrated with a refined fruit expression.
-Let’s hope the coming vintages follow this trend!
+Let’s hope the next vintages follow this trend!

 Wine Enthusiast